benbass/podcast/README.md

 ## Getting Started

-This App uses the Podcastindex API under https://api.podcastindex.org/ API key:
+This App uses the Podcastindex API under https://api.podcastindex.org/

+API key:
-You'll need an account to get your own API keys that must be inserted in the variables apikey and apiSecret in authorization.dart file.
+You need an account to obtain your own API keys, which must be inserted in the apikey and apiSecret variables in the authorisation.dart file.

 I use an .env file (included in gitignore) for hardcoded values and envied + envied_generator packages for obfuscation: https://pub.dev/packages/envied

 My gitignore:

 *.env